hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 ## Generate your did:webs identifier files using your KERI AID

-Note: Replace with your actual web address and AID, convert to did:web(s) conformant identifier
+Note: Replace with your actual web address and AID

-You should pick the web address (domain, optional port, optional path) where you will host the did:webs identifier.
-For this example we'll use the docker service we've created `did-webs-service%3a7676`
+You should pick the web address (host, optional port, optional path) where you will host the did:webs identifier.
+For this example we'll use the docker service we've created at host `did-webs-service` and with optional port `7676`.
+NOTE the spec requires the colon `:` before an optional port to be encoded as `%3a` in the did:webs identifier.

 `command:`
 ```